Back To Search Results

 Epidemiology

-The annual incidence of trochlear nerve palsy was found to be 5.73 per 100,000 per year.[2]
-In several studies, it has been observed that this entity is much more common in the male gender.[5]
+The annual incidence of trochlear nerve palsy is 5.73 per 100,000 per year.[2]
+Several studies have observed that this entity is much more common in the male gender.[5]
 This may be due to a higher incidence of head trauma in males.[6]
-It has also been seen that most cases of fourth nerve palsy presented in the fourth decade of life.
+It has also been seen that most cases of fourth nerve palsy present in the fourth decade of life.
 The likely cause for this delayed presentation is the decompensation of the control of deviation over time.
-For post-head injury cases, the most common presentation was in the third decade of life.
+The most common presentation of post-head injury cases was in the third decade of life.

 Pathophysiology